Nursing

 - I joined the hospital in May.

-- This bullet point includes “I” and lacks specific job details and measurable metrics.
+- This bullet point includes “I” and lacks job details and measurable metrics.

 - I have provided compassionate care for all my patients.

-- While it may sound appealing at first glance, it doesn’t precisely explain what the patient did or the outcomes of their work.
+- While it might sound appealing at first, it doesn’t precisely explain what the patient did or the outcomes of their work.

 Three examples of good job experience bullet points for nurses: